 What is ETIAS?

-From 10 November, nationals from outside the European Union – including the UK – will have to go through the new Entry Exit System (EES) when travelling to the EU member states.
+Nationals from outside the European Union – including the UK – will have to go through the new Entry Exit System (EES) when travelling to the EU member states.
 This automated IT system registers non-EU nationals travelling for a short stay, each time they cross the external borders of any of the European countries using the system.
-Then, from mid next year, non-EU nationals – who do not need a visa to travel to the Schengen area – will have to apply for a travel authorisation through the ETIAS system prior to their trip.
-This will cost €7 and be valid for three years or the lifecycle of the passport (whichever is first).
+This had been planned for roll out from 10 November.
+However, the EU has now delayed its start as Germany, France and the Netherlands have said their systems are not ready.

 How is Reed & Mackay preparing its clients for the implementation of ETIAS?